Work-StudyPage address: https://www.mnsu.edu/campushub/workstudy/

 What is the application process for Work-Study?

 To apply for the Federal or State Work-Study Programs, you must complete the Free Application for Federal Student Aid (FAFSA) annually.
+FAFSA becomes available October 1 for the next academic year.
 Eligibility for the Federal and State Work-Study Programs is based upon your Expected Family Contribution (EFC) determined from the FAFSA.
 You may apply online at www.fafsa.ed.gov.
 To be considered, you must answer “YES” to the FAFSA question regarding your interest in Work-Study employment.
-Work-Study funds are limited; submitting a FAFSA by the priority date of March 15 provides the greatest opportunity for eligible students to receive an award that includes Work-Study.
+Work-Study funds are limited; submitting a FAFSA as early as possible each year provides the greatest opportunity for eligible students to receive an award that includes Work-Study.

 - Complete the Student Response Form Process.